-The MSc in Computer Science has a modular course-unit design providing you with maximum flexibility and choice.
+The MSc in Advanced Computer Science has a modular course-unit design providing you with maximum flexibility and choice.
 To qualify for a master’s degree, you must pass modules amounting to 180 credits.
 This comprises six taught modules (20 credits each) plus your dissertation (60 credits).

-The MSc in Computer Science with placement enables you to work in industry for a year in the middle of your course to give valuable workplace experience.
+The MSc in Advanced Computer Science with placement enables you to work in industry for a year in the middle of your course to give valuable workplace experience.
 Placements are not guaranteed, but the Department's dedicated placement team will help with the process of finding and applying for placements.
 To qualify for a master’s degree with placement, you must pass modules amounting to 180 credits plus the zero credit placement module.
 This comprises six taught modules (20 credits each) plus your dissertation (60 credits).

-The Postgraduate Diploma in Computer Science allows you to concentrate on the taught part of the degree and is ideal for people working in the computing industry who wish to update their skills.
+The Postgraduate Diploma in Advanced Computer Science allows you to concentrate on the taught part of the degree and is ideal for people working in the computing industry who wish to update their skills.
 To qualify for a Postgraduate Diploma, you must pass modules amounting to 120 credits.
 This comprises six taught modules (20 credits each).
 In some cases, it may be possible for a student on a Postgraduate Diploma to do 3 taught modules (20 credits each) plus your dissertation (60 credits).

-The Postgraduate Certificate in Computer Science allows you to concentrate on the taught part of the degree and is ideal for people working in the computing industry who wish to learn a specific area in this rapidly changing discipline.
+The Postgraduate Certificate in Advanced Computer Science allows you to concentrate on the taught part of the degree and is ideal for people working in the computing industry who wish to learn a specific area in this rapidly changing discipline.
 To qualify for a Postgraduate Certificate, you must pass modules amounting to 60 credits.
 This comprises three taught modules (20 credits each).

 Part-time students normally distribute the work evenly over a two-year period.